Updated on January 15, 2023 by Sarina Tariq

 This is a problem with many sewists.
 The dilemma between what you like to sew and what you need?

-I like to sew skirts but my kid is not so much in favour of them and then they ride up when they play.
-So all the skirts that I made found their place in a corner of the wardrobe .
+I like to sew skirts, but my kid is not so much in favor of them, and then they ride up when they play.
+So all the skirts that I made found their place in a corner of the wardrobe.

 Consider the kid’s special concerns

-My daughter who has super sensitive skin always get red irritated skin with clothes with zippers, velcro, and even clothing labels.
-As soon as I buy a dress for her I take out my seam ripper to take out those labels.
-So for kids with sensitive skin even if you love making clothing labels, consider skipping them
+My daughter, who has super sensitive skin, always gets red, irritated skin with clothes with zippers, velcro, and even clothing labels.
+As soon as I buy a dress for her, I take out my seam ripper to take out those labels.
+So for kids with sensitive skin, even if you love making clothing labels, consider skipping them.

 For kids with eczema and other skin conditions, special care has to be taken when choosing fabric ( organic on allergenic fabric works).
 They may also need loose clothing so that skin is not agitated or rubbed roughly at any place.
-And some may need to wear sun protecting fabrics to protect skin from sun exposure.
+And some may need to wear sun-protecting fabrics to protect their skin from sun exposure.
 Learn more about UV protective fabrics.

 Make sure that the design elements in the kids’ dresses do not irritate the child; Like an oversized bow near the neck or a very big collar which does not lie flat.

 Seams and other stitching in kid’s clothes

 Make clothes with less bulky seams – a flat felled seam or a french seam is preferred for kid’s clothes.

 Do not design restrictive clothes for kids. they should be able to move freely.
-Skirts that are tight near the knees like a mermaid skirt may prove to be a walking disaster for kids – they will fall flat on their face with such clothing
+Skirts that are tight near the knees, like a mermaid skirt, may prove to be a walking disaster for kids – they will fall flat on their faces with such clothing.

-Make free neck opening – not snugly tight ones – they may feel claustrophobic in tight necklines ad collars.
+Make free neck openings – not snugly tight ones – they may feel claustrophobic in tight necklines ad collars.

 The general categories of kid’s dresses fall under some broad categories.